admindebu/Spring-Boot-Txn/README.md

 # Spring-Boot-Txn
-This is a simple Spring Boot RwestFul API
+This is a simple Spring Boot RestFul API